crim-ca/weaver/docs/source/processes.rst

     For specifying or updating visibility, please refer to corresponding |deploy-req|_ and |vis-req|_ requests.

-After deployment and visibility preconditions have been met, the corresponding process should become available through `DescribeProcess`_ requests and other routes that depend on an existing process.
+After deployment and visibility preconditions have been met, the corresponding process should become available through :ref:`DescribeProcess <proc_op_describe>` requests and other routes that depend on an existing process.

 Note that when a process is deployed using the `WPS-REST`_ interface, it also becomes available through the `WPS-1/2`_ interface with the same identifier and definition.
 Because of compatibility limitations, some parameters in the